makrai/notes/li2310-nlp-for-x.md

 ## 6.1 Human-Centered NLP

-* mitigating harms, both allocation and representation (Blodgett+ 2020), to social groups using these models must be a core consideration.
+* mitigating harms, both allocation and representation (Blodgett+ 2020), to social groups using these models must be a core consideration
   * Social bias and stereotypes are a common way for LLMs to materialize these
   * LLMs must be aware of the extra-contextual requirement of abiding by the sociocultural norms expected by the user (Fung+ 2023), especially chatbots
-* Post-hoc debiasing and improving the social awareness of pretrained LLMs are
+* Post-hoc debiasing and improving the social awareness of pretrained LLMs
   * a separate general debiasing step to account for any unintended associations stemming from pretraining (Yu+ 2023a; Omrani+ 2023; Yang+ 2023b).
 Relatively less explored is the
   * complementary requirement of augmenting LLMs with the awareness and ability to abide by sociocultural norms.
 The crux of the
     * recognize what behaviors in its training data are the results of sociocultural norms, discover why and when those norms should be